 While driving your car, you rely heavily on a properly working fuel gauge to tell you when you need to fill up.
-Without it, you would be taking chances that the vehicle had enough fuel to get you home.
+Without it, every drive becomes a risk, and you’ll never know if you have enough fuel to get you home.
 If this vital piece of equipment stops functioning, you need to know the reasons why your fuel gauge is not working or is inaccurate.

 Here is a more detailed list of the most common causes why your fuel gauge is not working or is inaccurate:

 The sending unit is where the whole process begins.
 As your vehicle runs, the sending unit is constantly monitoring the level of fuel in the tank.
 However, this constant use means that it is prone to wear.

 If the contacts wear out, the circuits can remain open.
 In turn, the fuel gauge might think the voltage feedback means that the tank is either empty or full, depending on how the car is set up.
 In this case, the gas gauge won’t change regardless of how much fuel is in the tank.